Peak Hurricane Season: 9 Tactical Steps to Preparedness

 • Work from home is a part of the strategy, but it is not the entire strategy

-• Single site recovery concerns: be cautious with requiring employees to travel too far to get to an alternate site (what is the acceptable distance? what is the budget/cost to the company? and who is willing to travel?)
+• Single-site recovery concerns: Be cautious about requiring employees to travel too far to get to an alternate site (what is the acceptable distance?
+What is the budget/cost to the company?
+And who is willing to travel?).

 9. Prepare & Train Employees

 • Test!!
-Make sure there is a plan, make sure everyone understands their roles and expectations (cross-train), and follow that plan.
-But, be flexible if that plan changes.
+Make sure there is a plan, everyone understands their roles and expectations (cross-train), and follows that plan.
+But be flexible if that plan changes.

-• Make sure your people and their families are prepared with an evacuation/shelter plan, emergency supply kits, etc.
+• Ensure your people and their families have an evacuation/shelter plan, emergency supply kits, etc.